arnauvc/docker_pti/README.md

 Moreover there's a set of scripts to create containers in bulk and assign them to different networks.
 This option is currently not used since GNS3 does this for us.

+The tarball with the openwrt image is not a vanilla version from OpenWRT.
+There're some added scripts from benchmarking purposes and it has also suffered some kernel flags modification for ease of setting up the testing environment.
+Please, if you're looking for a OpenWRT imatge make sure to check out the official repo https://downloads.openwrt.org/